Vox AC30: beige cabinets and copper panels

 The Celestion blue speaker has the date code "GH" = July 1963.

-Serial number 5592 N (cabinet only) - currently in Europe
+Serial number 5592 N (cabinet only) - formerly in Europe, now in the USA

 Cabinet and serial number plate survive.
 The amplifier chassis and speakers are from other sources.